rhomobile/rhomobile-docs/docs/en/edge/guide/ORMcommonAPI.md

 ## Property Bag Model

 In the property bag model, data is stored as key-value pairs in a single table using the object-attribute-value or [entity-attribute-value model](http://en.wikipedia.org/wiki/Entity-attribute-value_model).
-This model is sometimes referred to as 'open schema' because the fields (or keys) do not have to be defined in advance.
-Instead, the API stores and syncs all key-value pairs that are input.
+This model is sometimes referred to as 'open schema' because the fields (or keys) do not have to be defined in advance; the API stores and syncs all key-value pairs that are entered.

 ### Advantages
 * Simple, doesn’t require advance attribute design